ATShweta/CodeClause-Internship-Projects/README.md

-# CodeClause-Internship-Projects
+# About
-Data Science internship projects at CodeClause, including customer segmentation with clustering, sentiment analysis using NLP, and movie genre prediction with text classification.
-Includes code, datasets, and documentation.
+Projects developed during my Data Science internship at CodeClause.
+This repository contains various data science and machine learning projects, including customer segmentation using clustering algorithms, sentiment analysis using NLP techniques, and movie genre prediction using text classification.
+Each project demonstrates practical applications of data science techniques and includes code, datasets, and documentation.